Rakeela/dragora-notes/2021-7-22-One-Hundred-and-Forty-Second.md

 As in all other ways, Omelas is a paradise, so it catches all the other petty offenders.
 The purse-snatchers get caught, the randomly violent people get caught, the vandals and the killers get caught.
 There are no petty tyrants in Omelas.
 Surely this is correct in a utilitarian sense!
 They are providing more happiness for everyone this way.
 Good or evil, none can violate the law of Omelas.

 ---
+My first round of chive seeds have been planted.
+This is just a test grow to try to overcome my total inexperience at farming.
+We'll see if the seedlings sprout; if they don't, we'll see if I can learn why they didn't.
+I need a certain basic level of skill in order to produce the plant mitochondria research that is my eventual objective, and I don't think I've got it on native talent.

+I do feel like I just got a lesson in why religion survived throughout history.
+The seeds are so small as to be immaterial themselves.
+I would drop them into the rockwool, and in nearly every case I instantly lost sight of the seeds.
+I just have to believe that they're there and will react appropriately to the conditions they find.

+---
 Back to [[day-post-archive]]